 Run and catch

 This activity is ideal in a fenced-in outdoor area.
-Grab a bag of your doggo’s favourite treats and place a single treat on the ground.
+Grab a bag of your dog’s favourite treats and place a single treat on the ground.
 As they’re gobbling it up, run away from your dog and use your chosen recall command to get them to come over to you.
 When they do, place another treat on the ground, run away, and repeat the command.
-We can guarantee your pooch will get a real thrill out of chasing you around!
+We can guarantee your doggo will get a real thrill out of chasing you around!